spyysalo/ylilauta-corpus/README.md

 done
 ```

-## Create 10% and 1% subsets of training data
+## Create subsets of training data

 ```
 for s in 3162 1000 316 100; do